In order for a Notice of Termination to be valid, it must:

-Note: If you are submitting a dispute resolution application for rent arrears or are disputing the validity of a notice of termination, you must attach the notices to your application.
+Note: If you are submitting a dispute resolution application for rent arrears or are disputing the validity of a notice of termination, you must attach the notice of termination to your application.

-Recent changes to legislation, through the introduction of a 'slip rule', allows an adjudicator or Tribunal to overlook a minor error in a notice of termination, once the error does not prejudice the notice itself, which would otherwise be valid.
+Changes to legislation in 2016 introducted the 'slip rule', which allows an adjudicator or Tribunal to overlook a minor error in a notice of termination, once the error does not prejudice the notice itself, which would otherwise be valid.

-In some cases, a landlord will be required to submit a Statutory Declaration with the Notice of Termination.
+In some instances, a landlord is required to submit a Statutory Declaration with the Notice of Termination.

 The powers of the RTB to direct a tenant to vacate a property